JUVOJustin/juvo-mail-editor/readme.txt

 * Use global or trigger specific placeholders to make your mails dynamic
 * Seamless integration to any mail styling plugin - even buddyboss.
 * Multilanguage support
+* Set CC, BCC and Attachments for mails

 == Frequently Asked Questions ==
 = Can i modify the styling of mails with this plugin? =